California Homes from California Wood

 Step 2

-Using a Hundegger CNC (computer numerical control) machine to precision fabricate panels, Mosaic Timber will produce assembly-ready material to the specification of each custom home, commercial, or other construction project.
+Using a Hundegger Computer Numerical Control (CNC) machine to precision fabricate panels, Mosaic Timber will produce assembly-ready material to the specification of each custom home, commercial, or other construction project.

 Construction workers installing large wooden CLT panels on a building under construction, with a crane lifting a panel into place.